Amsterdam Airport Schiphol – Keeping Passengers Moving with Veovo

 Since inception, new functionalities have been added, including predicted wait time information, displayed on screens at passenger processing points.

 “What travellers want, is to move through all the multiple processing areas as fast as possible, so that they can relax without the pressure of potentially missed flights.
 Keeping passengers in the loop by providing them with estimated wait times, helps reduce stress levels by creating realistic expectations,” explains Christian Bugislaus Carstens, Marketing Manager at Veovo.

-Also, a recently developed hybrid camera/WiFi solution helps the airport alleviate critical overcrowding issues, while passenger flow measurement provides a seamless picture of passenger movement and behaviour throughout the airport.
+Also, a recently developed hybrid 3D and WiFi/BLE sensor solution help the airport alleviate critical overcrowding issues, while passenger flow measurement provides a seamless picture of passenger movement and behaviour throughout the airport.
 It helps the airport add value of existing facilities and make investments to unlock new business opportunities.

 A part of Schiphol´s digital transformation